-During a field test at a metal supplying company, the new SITRANS FC430 Coriolis flow meter demonstrated exceptional stability and reliability in measuring the concentration of tungsten metal.
+During a field test at a metal supplying company, the new SITRANS FC330 Coriolis flowmeter demonstrated exceptional stability and reliability in measuring the concentration of tungsten metal.

 In this video, Norm Kramer, Applications Engineer, will show you step-by-step how to install a SITRANS F M MAG 8000 battery-powered electromagnetic flow meter for water abstraction and distribution applications.

 The Siemens Channel Partner in Oregon, has a customer from an engineering firm who also volunteers for Engineers Without Borders (EWB).
 The Portland chapter of EWB took on a project in Les Anglais, Haiti, to restore their drinking water supply system that had been disrupted in the Fall of 2008.

 A suburban township in the upper Midwest U.S. buys their drinking water from a major municipal water district.
 The municipality has many customers and has implemented contracts with each of its wholesale customers that limit the peak flows and the time of day in which they may occur.
 If the wholesale customer exceeds the limit, they are assessed significant surcharges.

 A large east coast water supplier faced a number of challenges with one of its pumping stations.
 It was built more than 35 years ago on a 25’ earth mound (“ant hill”) to protect it from flooding, the pumping station was becoming very expensive and inefficient to operate.